bmodepri/css-html-samples/README.md

 #### how you can define the color of your HTML elements:

-* HTML color names: eg: red, blue, yellow, etc.
+* HTML color names: e.g. red, blue, yellow, etc.
 * Hexadecimal: ```#FF652F```
     * when code has the same number repeated 6 times ->  #333 is the same as #333333
 * rgb/rgba